Victoria von Hohenlohe-Langenburg: Biography

-She was born in Málaga on 17 March 1997 as the first child of Sandra Schmidt-Polex, a German, and Prince Marco of Hohenlohe-Langenburg, a German-Spanish aristocrat.
+She was born in Málaga on 17 March 1997, the first child of Prince Marco of Hohenlohe-Langenburg, a German-Spanish aristocrat, and his former wife Sandra Schmidt-Polex, whose family belonged to a wealthy Frankfurt banking and industrial dynasty that rose to prominence in the 19th century, played an influential role in financial and corporate circles, and was closely connected by marriage to other prominent Frankfurt business families—such as the Andreae, de Bary, and Bansa—as well as to several families of the German nobility.
 Victoria is trilingual and was raised in Munich, Germany, prior to moving to Madrid to study international relations at IE University.

 Her paternal grandmother was Ana Luisa de Medina, Marchioness of Navahermosa, Countess of Ofalia, who died in 2012.
 Victoria inherited her grandmother's countship in 2016, while her brother inherited the other title.

 Upon the death in 2016 of her father (head of the Medinaceli family since 2014), she became the heir to about 40 titles of nobility related to the House of Medinaceli.
 From 2017, she has been confirmed by the Spanish Ministry of Justice as the holder of 5 dukedoms, 16 marquessates, 17 countships (with one adelantazgo) and 4 viscountcies.
 With 43 titles, she is the most titled aristocrat in Spain and the world.
 She holds 10 grandeeships.

-Marriage and issue
+Marriage

 She got engaged in May 2023 to her boyfriend Maxime Corneille Iribarren, an Argentinian who is of French and Spanish descent amongst others.
 Their wedding took place on 14 October 2023 at the Church of San Miguel (Jerez de la Frontera).